 A couple of weeks ago I met a man who completely blew my mind.
-He was an African American male in his 70’s who had lost everything he owned in a fire just 3 hours earlier.
+He was a male in his 70’s who had lost everything he owned in a fire just 3 hours earlier.
 Most of the time when I’m assisting victims of fire, they are scared, sad, anxious, and devastated.
 But not this man.
 I was immediately taken by his energy.
 He was upbeat and positive.

 As I began asking him questions, it came to light that he had an annual income of less than $10,000, he lived alone, and walked with a cane.
 I could also see that he was happy.
 I’m talking about that internal happiness that few achieve.
 He was completely at peace and content.

 As we exchanged dialogue, one of the questions I had to ask him was how he planned to recover from his loss.
 He said, “I haven’t lost anything.
 You see, young lady, while it may look like all my possessions burned up in the fire, I haven’t lost anything of real value.
 As long as I am alive, I am grateful.
 And that gratitude can never burn up in a fire.
 That can never be taken away from me.”

 I was speechless for a moment and then said, “That’s an amazing attitude, sir.”

 He said, “I can see from your eyes that you are kind, and I can tell from your energy that you sincerely care about me, and I’m grateful.
 I carry gratitude in my heart.
 It’s the most valuable thing I own.
 I’ll carry it until the day I die.
 Every day on this earth is a blessing, and every moment I live is a pleasure.”

 We continued on with the interview.
 He was the most positive, carefree, happy person I’ve sat in front of in a long time.
 Finally near the end of the interview I said, “I can tell you have this inner peace and you radiate joy and contentment.
 Have you always been this way?”